A dark room. The only

 Notes

-1. For more information on the Fox sisters and the early years of
+1. For more information on the Fox sisters

 Spiritualism, see my book Channeling: A Bibliographic